-Super funds slammed for 'saving their own skins' at expense of members
+Super funds 'saved their own skins' at expense of members

 Senator Jane Hume has slammed superannuation funds for creating rainy day funds that pay for potential penalties because of misconduct.